Manufacturing facility : 12515 Maxim Drive, Houston , Texas, 77065

 We were surprised by the smoothe shooting of this build and the fidelity to the original , as the 16" barrrel is just barely longer than the original barrel and consents the use of the original stock.

 There is a story behind this movie.
-Mr. Matt Mink runs "Naples Gun and Ammo" a shop specialized in military firearms and clnes and suppressor.
+Mr. Matt Mink runs "Naples Gun and Ammo" a shop specialized in military firearms and clones and suppressors.
 He wanted to test one of our guns so he bought one from a customer (so it was not a special gun made for him), installed a full auto DLO registered sear and a OSS Helix 7.62QD Ti suppressor and tested it.
 Only after his tests he contacted us and we are collaborating to a new series of roller lock gun made on his specifications.
-Mr. Mink was so kind to send us a movie of one of his test and was very impressed by the gun smooth mechanics.
+Mr. Mink was so kind to send us a movie of one of his test and was very impressed by the gun smooth workings.

 found this gem on Youtube .
 A vintage German movie on how the g3 is made with 1000s of operations.
 This will help to understand how difficult is to rebuild one of these guns.